hence-io/hence-comp/blogs/working-with-polymer-and-es6/1-introduction/README.md

 ## Package Managers

 Package managers are an essential part of the build and development process, allowing teams of developers to work together and add in or update project dependencies with ease (more often than not).
-Two essential dependencies managers are used through out this article, allowing you to get up and running right away so you can follow along.
+Two essential dependency managers are used through out this article, allowing you to get up and running right away so you can follow along.

 ### Bower